stonarda/MiniSecurityAlarm/README.md

 => Future Verions

-    Improve error checking from GSM module (currently expects the setup to proceed without errors)
+    Improve error checking from GSM module (currently expects the setup to proceed without errors) Improve checking of data received from GSM module as very heavy in ISR currently

 => Code included from other sources